Homepage Logo - Charlottesville Virginia 1762

 Fire Chief

-Interim Fire Chief Michael Thomas joined the Charlottesville Fire Department in 2022 with 30-plus years of fire service.
-He is responsible for the oversight of Community Risk Reduction.
-This includes accreditation, the Fire Marshal's Office, technology, planning and data analysis, FOIA, and public information.
-Chief Thomas has served in many roles throughout his career, including Fire Marshal’s Office, Operations Battalion Chief, and Special teams Captain.
-Chief Thomas received his Bachelor of Science in Business Administration and an Associate Degree in Fire Science.
+Fire Chief Michael Thomas joined the Charlottesville Fire Department in 2022 with 30-plus years of fire service.
+Chief Thomas has served in many roles throughout his career, including Fire Marshal’s Office, Deputy Chief of Community Risk Reduction, Operations Battalion Chief, and Special Teams Captain.
+Chief Thomas received his Bachelor of Science in Business Administration, Chief Fire Officer designation, and an Associate Degree in Fire Science.

 Scott Carpenter, BS, NREMT-P